Public holiday: the Library will be open on 3 October. View opening hours

-The relationship between mental health and drug and alcohol use is complex because one can effect the other.
+The relationship between mental health and drug and alcohol use is complex because one can affect the other.

 It has been suggested both that mental illness can cause drug problems (when a person takes drugs in the hope of escaping their symptoms), and that heavy drug use over time causes mental health problems.
 Most of the evidence, however, seems to indicate that the same factors can lead to both types of problems; that is, biological, social and/or environmental factors predispose a person to have both a mental health and a substance abuse problem.